A mobile app designed to assist security guards in verifying purchase slips and detecting unpaid items at retail store exits.

 Homecenter Sodimac, a Colombian retail chain, faced challenges with receipt validation and theft detection as guards struggled to spot reused receipts and stolen items, causing delays and errors.

-💡 Solution
+The Solution

 We created a flexible flow where receipts are scanned to prevent reuse, and high-risk items are cross-checked against them.
 Haptic feedback gave real-time alerts, keeping guards focused off-screen.

-💥 Impact
+The Impact

 This solution has been implemented and is currently in use across all Homecenter stores in Colombia, improving operational efficiency and security nationwide.
 As of 2021, Homecenter operates 40 stores across 24 cities and municipalities in Colombia.

-Creating user flows and wireframes
+Defined user flows and created wireframes

-Conducting testing and iterating based on feedback
+Conducted user testing and iterated based on findings

 Sodimac is a leading retail chain in Latin America, specializing in home improvement and construction products.
 Operating as Homecenter in Colombia, it serves both homeowners and professionals, with a strong presence in 7 countries, over 100 stores, and more than 13,000 employees.